 Villard is a tiny city located in the state of Minnesota.
 With a population of 222 people and just one neighborhood, Villard is the 491st largest community in Minnesota.

-When you are in Villard, you'll notice that it is more blue-collar than most other communities in America.
-46.15% of Villard’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Villard is generally considered to be a blue-collar town.
+46.15% of the Villard workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Villard is a city of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Villard who work in office and administrative support (11.11%), sales jobs (8.55%), and healthcare suport services (7.69%).

-Because of many things, Villard is a great place for families with children to consider.
-First of all, many other families with children live here, making Villard a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Villard has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Villard is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Villard’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Villard is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Villard have a very low rate of college education: just 6.03% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Villard has a very low overall level of education: only 6.03% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Villard in 2022 was $35,437, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $141,748 for a family of four.
 However, Villard contains both very wealthy and poor people as well.